elementbound/nlon/packages/nlon/doc/tutorials/peer.md

 done with the `MessageHeader`.

 > You can also manually assemble your message object, but it must conform to the
-> NLON message format.
+> nlon message format.
 This includes generating your own correspondence ID,
 > which is usually done automatically by the `MessageHeader` constructor if none
 > is provided.